 What is the Clog Monster?

-Every time you flush paper towel, the dreaded Clog Monster grows, creating an increasingly large clog down in the building’s pipe system.
+Every time you flush paper towels, the dreaded Clog Monster grows, creating an increasingly large clog down in the building’s pipe system.
 This menacing fiend lurks in our pipes, causing clogs and backups in your spaces.

 The Clog Monster leads to closed washrooms, flooded learning spaces, and costs for cleaning and renovations.
 Help keep your spaces clean and usable by only flushing pee, poo and toilet paper.